Commonly Asked Questions in Personal Injury Cases

 Oklahoma law requires drivers to maintain insurance coverage on their vehicles.
 Unfortunately, many drivers ignore this requirement.
 Often, there is still insurance coverage available to provide compensation for your injuries.
 If the party at fault fails to maintain insurance on his or her vehicle or does not have enough insurance to pay for the damages, your insurance may provide compensation if their policy provides “uninsured motorist” coverage.
 This is one of the most technical and complicated areas of law, so the advice of an experienced personal injury attorney is extremely important.

 Am I Entitled to Have My Car Repaired?

 Yes!
-If you are involved in an automobile accident that was not your fault, the responsible party or insurance company is liable for payment of reasonable car repairs.
+If you are involved in a car accident that was not your fault, the responsible party or insurance company is liable for payment of reasonable car repairs.
 If your automobile is a total loss, you are entitled to the reasonable market value of the vehicle.